jijidiande/jijidiande/README.md

 ### Hi there 👋

-- 🔭 I'm Zhang Zhanqian,nickname jijidiande.
+- 🔭 I'm Zhang Zhanqian,alias jijidiande.
 - 🌱 I’m currently studying at Northeastern University in China.
 - 👯 You can get in contact with me via "jijidiande@Gmail.com" and my LinkedIn profile is "https://www.linkedin.com/in/zhanqian-zhang-2419071ba/".
 - 🤔 My main area of focus is Devops.